terencezl/terencezl.github.io/_posts/2024-01-06-stateless-pipeline-with-async-stream.md

 There are some good guides on streams[^1] [^2] [^3].
 Note that both the [futures](https://docs.rs/futures/latest/futures/stream/trait.StreamExt.html) and [Tokio](https://docs.rs/tokio-stream/0.1.14/tokio_stream/trait.StreamExt.html) crates have their own `StreamExt` utility traits and methods.
 As of today, futures' implementation has a broader selection.
 We will be using some of them here.

 At first, I was having a little hard time wrapping my head around streams.
-A Stream is the async-equivalent to `std::iter::Iterator`.
+A Stream is the async-equivalent to an `Iterator`.
 Iterators are lazy, and they will get executed at the end of the method chain by methods like `collect()` and `for_each()`.
 Streams are lazier, compounded by the fact that Rust futures are lazy.
 This introduces another degree of freedom and complexity into the richness of Rust functional programming that iterators champion.
 Because of this, we are able to express concurrency **and** parallelism directly in the stream method chaining.
 In the sync land, you'd need [Rayon](https://crates.io/crates/rayon) to achieve parallelism (we'll compare them a bit later).

+**Comment:** Little did I know when writing this post, that the relationship between iterators and futures in Rust has a long history[^9], both of which are fundamentally driven by what defines the modern Rust programming language with a need for zero-cost abstraction.
+In addition, there exhibits some elegant symmetry between them[^11] [^12] ([Maxwell's Equations](https://en.wikipedia.org/wiki/Maxwell%27s_equations) everyone?)
+These referenced articles were posted very recently (fresh off the Boats, sorry, can't help it) and they are very relevant and insightful.
+So I would recommend a read if you are inclined to dig deeper.

 <!--more-->